 - Some merchants saw debit costs go up and may have raised prices: For smaller transactions, the debit card fees can end up higher now versus before the Durbin Amendment.
 Retailers that process many small transactions (coffee shops, convenience stores, etc.) may have raised prices to make up this cost.

 - Banks cut back other benefits to make up the lost revenue: Fewer banks now offer free checking accounts.
 They also cut back on rewards for their debit cards, since these transactions are now less profitable.
 In exchange, they are offering better rewards for credit cards.
-For example, the sign-up bonus on travel credit cards has nearly tripled in the past 10 years.

 The final word on the Durbin Amendment